ashbeelghouri/materialgrammi/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-chartify could always use more documentation, whether as part of the
+materialgrammi could always use more documentation, whether as part of the
-official chartify docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+official materialgrammi docs, a new component of library or a whole new service to enhance the user expirience.

 Submit Feedback
 ~~~~~~~~~~~~~~~